 - Their permits are “closed” meaning that the TFW can only work for the employer listed on their work permit.
 While they can technically quit their job, they cannot work for another employer without having a separate work permit issued with the new employer’s name.
 In practice, this restriction makes TFWs very vulnerable to exploitation, because they are very unlikely to quit their job even when working conditions are poor or pay is unfair.

 Their work permits have a start and end date.
 Near the end of the date on the permit, TFWs can apply for a subsequent work permit.
-Recently, a limit has been imposed on how many times lower wage TFWs can get new work permits (read about the 4 & 4 Rule here).
+Some federal government initiatives have, in the past, imposed limits on the number of times low wage TFWs can get new work permits (read about the 4 & 4 Rule here).

 Their employers have received government approval to bring in foreign workers.
 If an employer wants to hire a TFW, they must pass a labour market test and receive a certificate from Economic Development and Skills Canada.
-Until very recently, this certificate was called a positive Labour Market Opinion (LMO).
+In the past, this certificate was known as a positive Labour Market Opinion (LMO).
 This has been replaced with a Labour Market Impact Assessment (LMIA).
 Both the LMO and the LMIA are forms that confirm that the employer tried to hire Canadian residents first, and that bringing in a foreign worker would not negatively impact the Canadian economy.
 Read more about LMIAs here.

 They are brought in because Canadian employers requested them.
 This stream of immigration is driven by employers.
 If no one saying they need the TFWs, they don’t come to Canada.

 How does the TFWP fit within Canada's Immigration Scheme?